(UPDATED) The 12+ Internet Crime Stories That Make Cybersecurity Measures Essential

 4. They remote hacked his car

-Learn more about how software can expose you and what you can do to protect your information: 8 VULNERABLE SOFTWARE APPS EXPOSING YOUR COMPUTER TO CYBER ATTACKS
+Learn more about how software can expose you, something that works the same way whether we’re talking about computers or self-driving cars: 8 VULNERABLE SOFTWARE APPS EXPOSING YOUR COMPUTER TO CYBER ATTACKS

 Find out how to backup your data so ransomware does not affect you: HOW TO BACKUP YOUR COMPUTER – THE BEST ADVICE IN ONE PLACE